le27/L-Elliott/_pages/questions.md

 ---
 {% include base_path %}

 Below I give a list of still open questions I have previously asked in my papers.
-Motivation and backgroud for these questions can be found by following the source links.
-The list is in order of how much I want to know the answer (most first) but I am interesting all these questions.
+Motivation and background for these questions can be found by following the source links.
+I am interested in all these questions and the amount I am interested in them is inconsistant and hard to quantify.
+However, as I enjoy ranking things, I have attempted to list them in order of how much I want to know the answer (most first).
 After the list I also give the questions I've asked which have since been ansered.
 If you know the answers to any of the unanswered questions then please let me know!

 Last updated 03/06/2026